College Policy Number/Title:

 The college does not have an open forum for solicitations, sales, fundraising, signs, and literature distribution.

-Solicitations, sales, and fundraising by external groups in any of Howard Community College's facilities are strictly prohibited unless official permission is authorized by the president's team.
-Solicitation includes activities such as distributing literature, posting signs, engaging in or attempting to engage in conversation, or otherwise approaching an individual or individuals on college grounds with the purpose of petitioning, making a request regarding, endorsing, or making a plea for a product, cause, etc. The one sales exception is vendors that have already received permission to do business with appropriate college staff.
+Solicitations, sales, and fundraising by external groups in any of Howard Community College's (HCC) facilities are strictly prohibited unless official permission is authorized by the president's team.
+Solicitation includes activities such as distributing literature, posting signs, engaging in or attempting to engage in conversation, or otherwise approaching an individual or individuals on college grounds with the purpose of petitioning, making a request regarding, endorsing, or making a plea for a product, cause, etc. The one sales exception is vendors that have already received permission to do business with appropriate college staff by the procurement office.

-College employees who are soliciting for other charitable causes must first obtain permission from their area vice president.
+College employees who are soliciting for other charitable causes must first obtain permission from their area vice president or the president for president's area offices.
 Whether a charitable solicitation is a college-wide solicitation or one initiated by an HCC faculty or staff member, no HCC employee is obligated to personally support any solicitation.

 Fundraising at the college by employees or students must be approved by the director of development at least four weeks prior to the event.